 Off the main road and onto a small path, you’ll follow your guide into a village spread across a valley with impressive structures popping up the hillside.
 The homesteads built on hills are pretty impressive, with a blanket of Bwindi swathe painting the fore drop.
 These meditative moments will capture your undistracted attention till you’re woken up by jubilant kids shouting “Mzungu.”

 Any foreigner carrying a backpack and looking through a small reflective box in their hands is Mzungu to the village.
 “Mzunguuuu, … maaany!” will become a disruptive ringtone from a smiley bunch of kids singing from their home compounds.
 At least wave back and smile like an ignorant politician; you’re a guest,r and smiles don’t come cheap!

-You’ll have a chance to visit a local homestead and witness their daily home activities like preparing meals, coffee, fetching water for home use, gardening, and listen to some of their stories.
+You’ll have a chance to visit a local homestead and witness their daily home activities like preparing meals, and coffee, fetching water for home use, gardening, and listening to some of their stories.

 Itineraries in Bwindi tend to be at a relaxed pace, in a small group, so it shouldn’t be too hard to find a few minutes to do nothing but watch the world go by.

 Your guide will generally take you on a tour of the village, with a stop at the local school, if it is term-time, along with a demonstration of local practices.
 On top of this, you can ask them to introduce you to locals and translate your questions, if necessary.

 Nkuringo Sector is very remote with very few accommodation choices.
 It has two upmarket priced facilities, one mid-range priced, and very sparsely spread hostels.
 Most of the budget accommodation to access Nkuringo is more than 20 kilometers away from Nkuringo.